-Scientific Calculator: A scientific calculator that does not perform symbolic algebra is required.
-(A calculator with "CAS" in the name is not allowed.
-A graphing calculator is not allowed.)
-The TI-30XS is recommended.
+Graphing Calculator: A graphing calculator that does not perform symbolic algebra is required.
+(A calculator with "CAS" in the name is not allowed.)
+The TI-84 Plus is used for in-class demonstrations and is particularly recommended.
 If you are receiving financial aid, it may be possible to utilize some of your funds to purchase your calculator.
 Check with the financial aid office for more information.
-You can borrow a scientific calculator from the Math Center (Room 7-241) until you purchase your own.
+You can borrow a TI-84 Plus calculator from the Math Center (Room 7-241) until you purchase your own.
 Borrowed calculators are due back after five hours or at closing time, whichever comes first.
+(See "Testing Policies" if you are considering using a calculator other than the TI-84 Plus.)